 An icon of strength, athletic ability and pride, the Lion is a great choice of character for those wanting to portray the aforementioned traits, or for those looking to create a mascot with an air of authority (Lions are well known as the king of the beasts).
 Lions can appear friendly or fearsome, furry or muscular, timid or forthcoming, it’s an animal that can adapt to many needs whilst maintaining an element of regality within its character.
 It’s a popular choice for many sports clubs, amateur and professional, invoking the spirit of the Lion into the fans and players whilst the character entertains from the sidelines.

 On the opposite scale (and I’m thinking mainly sports clubs and play centres with this one), Dogs can also be cheeky, energetic, curious and lovingly mischievous, acting up and generally being entertaining.
-This makes them a great choice for a Costumed Character that interacts with younger crowds.
+This makes them a great choice for a costume character that interacts with younger crowds.
 We’ve made Dogs for Charities, Police forces, Football teams and many more.
-The popularity of the Canine Character never fades.
+The popularity of the canine costume character never fades.

 real talking point for potential customers, inanimate mascots are a fantastic way of putting your product at the forefront of people’s minds.
 What better way than having your giant snack bar shaking hands and interacting with customers.
 It’ll certainly be a memorable experience for them and one they won’t forget no matter how short the interaction (providing your character has been well designed of course).
 Large and small companies alike have commissioned pieces to go alongside promotional tours, attend meet and greets or even just to be part of a promotional display, since these characters don’t necessarily need to be worn and can be created to be displayed as a statue without a wearer.

-So there we have it, our top 5 most popular Character shapes.
-Although these are here to give you some food for thought into what type of mascot you could have, there are many other shapes that make fantastic Costumed characters so don’t count anything out until you’ve given it some proper thought.
+So there we have it, our top 5 most popular costume character shapes.
+Although these are here to give you some food for thought into what type of mascot you could have, there are many other shapes that make fantastic costumed characters so don’t count anything out until you’ve given it some proper thought.

 If you’re after something a little different to those mentioned above.
 Please browse through our Costumes Pages as we’ve got plenty of ideas to inspire. 🙂